algorithm-G7/file/README.md

+File Systemm Management:
-File Systemm Management:searching and sorting techiques
+searching and sorting techiques

 This C++ application is a simple file management system that allows users to store, search, sort, and manipulate files within a list.
 Each file is represented by a File object that holds a name and size in kilobytes.
 The system supports various operations such as adding, deleting, displaying, searching, and sorting files.
 The core features of the application include: